istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

             headersToDownstreamOnDeny: ["content-type", "set-cookie"] # headers sent back to the client when request is denied.
     {{< /text >}}

-1. Restart Istiod to make sure the change to take effect with the following command:
+1. Restart Istiod to allow the change to take effect with the following command:

     {{< text bash >}}
     $ kubectl rollout restart deployment/istiod -n istio-system